Motorcycle tires come with several numbers, letters, and symbols on their sidewalls. For a first-timer, they can seem both cryptic and overwhelming.

 Also, check how the tire was stowed.
-Tires should ideally be stowed in cool temperature away from direct sunlight and open air.
+Tires should ideally be stowed in cool temperatures away from direct sunlight and open air.

-The manufacturer of your motorcycle will recommend tyre size and rating.
-Also make sure that you don’t stray away from those.
+The manufacturer of your motorcycle will recommend tire size and rating.
+Also, make sure that you don’t stray away from those.

 Practical feedback from fellow riders

 I always reach out to my fellow riders about their experience with a certain tire brand, model and size.
 I also research online forums to pick up useful nuggets from chatter.